 D will have a hint in its metadata which tells who the intended recipient was (in our case, it is

 The hinted replicas are stored in a separate local database which is scanned periodically to detect if

 D will send the replica to

 A and may delete the object from its local store without decreasing the total number of replicas.
 Using hinted handoff, DynamoDB ensures that

 WRITE are successful even during temporary node or network failures.

 Highly available storage systems must handle failures of an entire data center.
 DynamoDB is configured such that each object is replicated across data centers.
-In terms of implementation detail, the preference list of a key is constructed such that the storage nodes are spread across multiple data centers and these centers are connected via high speed network links.
+In terms of the implementation detail, the preference list of a key is constructed such that the storage nodes are spread across multiple data centers and these centers are connected via high-speed network links.